 With TransferWise, your money is sent locally from a bank account in one country, and ends up being sent out from a local bank account in the destination country.
 Because everything is done locally, money doesn’t cross borders, which is how TransferWise’s smart new technology avoids hefty international transfer fees.
 Not only that, but banks and money transfer providers add in an additional 4-6% cost by giving poor exchange rates.
 However, with TransferWise, every international money transfer is made using the real, mid-market rate.
 You’re only charged a small, fair fee for your transaction.
 The cost is set out upfront so there are no nasty surprises.

 If you frequently make cross-border payments, you may consider signing up for the free TransferWise borderless multi-currency account.
-You can manage dozens of currencies, receive payments locally in the US, the UK, the EU and Australia, and send out money, too.
+You can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.

 Turn to your regular bank and make an international wire transfer